 There's a lot more to West Virginia than the mountains which give the state its nickname.
-Whether you're a sports fanatic, railroad enthusiast or science buff, you'll find plenty to do in the Mountain State.
+Whether you're a sports fanatic, railroad enthusiast or science buff, you will find plenty to do in the Mountain State.
 True, you'll have to do some mountain driving to reach many of these spots, but the rewards are well worth your time.
 Here are our top picks for West Virginia sightseeing.

 01 of 08

 Harpers Ferry, where the Shenandoah and Potomac Rivers meet, was the setting for John Brown's ill-fated slave uprising in 1859.
 During the Civil War, Harpers Ferry changed hands several times and was the site of General Thomas J. "Stonewall" Jackson's Confederate victory in 1862.
 Today, this picturesque old town is a National Historical Park, complete with museums, hiking trails and a truly spectacular view of the confluence of the Potomac and Shenandoah Rivers.
 Harpers Ferry is also a great place to go rafting.

 02 of 08

 Seneca Rocks, a jagged rock formation in Pendleton County, West Virginia, attracts hikers, photographers and sightseers from around the country.
 They come for the sights – rocks soaring into a blue sky, birds wheeling above the green valley – as well as for the trails and for the natural beauty of the North Fork Valley.
 Bring your GPS and check out the geocache at the top of Seneca Rocks.

 03 of 08